ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 };
 ```

 `setError` returns a `fail(400, { form })` so it can be returned immediately, or more errors can be added by calling it multiple times before returning.
-See [the API](/api#seterrorform-field-error-options) for more options.
+Check [the API](/api#seterrorform-field-error-options) for more options.

 If you have nested data, a string path is used to specify where in the data structure the error is: